SSI02/Computer-Vision-A-Classic-And-Modern-Approach/README.md

 # Computer-Vision-A-Classic-And-Modern-Approach
-This was the Stamatics Project of 2021.
+This project is based on the past Stamatics Project "Computer Vision: A Classic and Modern Approach"